-Earlier in 2018, the White Coat Investor debuted his first online course, the provocatively titled Fire Your Financial Advisor.
+Since the White Coat Investor debuted his first online course, hundreds of readers have completed the provocatively titled Fire Your Financial Advisor, and they are now confidently managing their own money.

 The course may not have won him many friends in the financial services industry, but it has given him hundreds of happy course graduates who now feel empowered to create their own comprehensive financial plan and manage their own investments.